Kaz and Associates

 - Western Terrorists: After Helena blows up the Bachelor Board because it's a symbol of Neo Yokio's excess, she's wanted by the police and the Remembrancer.

-- Alpha Bitch: A male example - Arcangelo takes any chance he can to undermine Kaz's success in regards to the Bachelor Board (short of downright sabotage) and isn't above pulling punches when Kaz is down.
+- Alpha Bitch: A male example - Arcangelo is proud of his looks and high status, takes any chance he can to undermine Kaz's success in regards to the Bachelor Board (short of downright sabotage), and isn't above pulling punches when Kaz is down.

 - Bishōnen: Arcangelo prides himself on his good looks and taste in fashion.